Hyvä Checkout Evaluation Result Types

 </script>

-Each API has its own after container, ensuring custom code can be injected after its parent API.
+Each API has its own after container, so custom code is always injected after its parent API is ready.

 Available since Hyvä Checkout 1.1.13